-Alfonso Díaz Tordoya, has served as Interbank's Head of Digital Alliances since March 2021, after serving as Vice President of Distribution Channels since December 2016 and as Manager for the Digital Channels Division since May 2013.
+Alfonso Díaz Tordoya, has served as Interbank's Vice President of Digital Delivery & Partnerships since January 2022.
+Prior this position, he served as the Head of Digital Alliances since March 2021, after serving as Vice President of Distribution Channels since December 2016 and as Manager for the Digital Channels Division since May 2013.
 Mr. Diaz also serves as a director of Interfondos, a subsidiary of Inteligo.
 Prior to joining Interbank, Mr. Diaz worked in management consulting at A.T.
 Kearney and in commercial banking at Citigroup Peru.
 Mr. Diaz is a Licensed Industrial Engineer from Universidad de Lima and a holds a master's degree in business administration from Harvard Business School.